nishantkumar1826/Student_performance_analyzer/README.md

 - Result Table Output
 - Logout Flow

-These screenshots can be used directly in:
-- Project report
-- PPT
-- Viva explanation

----

 ## ⚠️ Edge Case Handling

 The system was tested against the following edge cases: